ValerioSpagnoli/EyeRoad/README.md

 - EDSR for super resolution
 - ALPRNet for string plate recognition

-From the this [link](https://drive.google.com/drive/folders/1GNwxJwKyAZybAP71T0N0wo2yH6GAgzkP?usp=share_link) you can download three folders with all weights needed.
+From this [link](https://drive.google.com/drive/folders/1GNwxJwKyAZybAP71T0N0wo2yH6GAgzkP?usp=share_link) you can download three folders with all weights needed.
 Please create a folder named ```weights``` in the main directory of this repository and put all three folders downloaded into it.
 The directory tree must be:

 ```sh
   -- VehiclesAndPlates-Detector